 Toronto paediatrician Dan Flanders follows the CPS’s advice.
 “If there was no risk associated with giving a child a medication to make them sleep on a plane, then it would be a fantastic idea,” he says.
 “My position is that it’s a parent’s decision, not a medical recommendation,” he explains.
 Note that generally, neither Gravol nor Benadryl are recommended for kids under 2.

-Can airlines really seat a kid away from their parents?
 The CPS says if a child has taken anti-nausea meds in earlier circumstances and they’re older than two years old, it’s OK to give them this medication to help them from getting sick on a plane ride.

 “Most children who have motion sickness have used Gravol or similar medication before, and their parents are aware of how they react—if they get sleepy versus irritable—so it is somewhat less risky to take the medication that way,” Heard says.
 And there is the fact that nausea can lead to vomiting, which is both uncomfortable and can cause dehydration.
 “Sometimes you have to weigh the risks and benefits,” she notes.